andrewjhunt/speaker-loudness-calibration/README.md

 Repeat the calibration for a range of SPL: 60dB, 65dB, 70dB, 75dB, 80dB, 85dB.

+**Note**: if you play the noise through in stereo (left+right) then the meter should read 3.0dB louder.
+3.0dB is exactly double the loudness which is what to expect when you use 2 speakers.

 Here's my calibration table.
-Your's will be different.
+(Your's will of course be different)

 | SPL | MacOS Volume |
 | --- | --- |